betodeoliveira/ez-screenshot/README.md

 # About

 Ez Screenshot is the perfect tool to take screenshots of your project and use them on stores and social media.
-It is possible to add a background, create shadows and event place the image inside a mockup.
+It is possible to add a background, create shadows and even place the image inside a mockup.

 ## Mockups